tiger-swallowtails-2013/phase-2-guide/readme.md

 sketching before giving the talk.

 ### Side Projects
-Every good programmer worth their salt has some kind of side project.
-Good side projects do either/both of two things:
+Every programmer worth their salt has some kind of side project.
+Good side projects do one or more of these things:

 1. Shore up difficulties faced during the work day.
 2. Explore things you're super excited about.